hugo-ribaud/bumb-buddy/memory-bank/activeContext.md

 - Switched to Bun as package manager for better performance
 - Configured ESLint for code quality enforcement
 - Implemented environment variable handling
+- Completed project initialization and transitioned to development

 ## Current Challenges